 The study of positive psychology has allowed for the discovery and validation of many practices known to assist in achieving an optimal life.
 For example, writing down things that you are grateful for in a weekly journal has been shown to boost positive emotions, and is often recommended by positive psychology practitioners.

 An understanding of positive psychology principles can be applied to many industries such as education, consulting, research, law, and, you guessed it, coaching.

 I will admit, the title of this article belies the fact positive psychology and life coaching actually have quite a bit in common.
 Primarily, they both operate off of the belief that people are basically healthy, resourceful, and motivated to grow (MentorCoach).

 They both operate with healthy individuals and do not try to fill the role of therapy.
 Additionally, neither of them promotes ignoring negative feelings in blind pursuit of constant happiness.
 Both recognize the value of negative emotions and use it to foster individual growth.

-Though it is not part of its explicit mission statement, coaching often results in the same optimal states of life enjoyment, fulfilment, and engagement that positive psychology strives for.
+Though it is not part of its explicit mission statement, coaching often results in the same optimal states of life enjoyment, fulfillment, and engagement that positive psychology strives for.
 However, coaching and positive psychology’s methods of achieving this result can often differ.